Kostecki/Yatzy/PLAN.md

 - ✅ Category-aware dice entry guards (per-face cap + max-distinct-faces cap) so the entry UI can't produce a combination that's provably unscoreable for the selected category.
 - ✅ Off-turn entry warning (non-blocking) in the host's scoring modal.
 - ✅ Localization (English/Danish).
+- ✅ Docker self-hosting: multi-stage `Dockerfile`, `docker-compose.yml`, and a GitHub Actions workflow that tests, builds multi-arch (amd64/arm64) images to `ghcr.io`, and deploys via Komodo over Tailscale on push to `main`.

 ---